 Balanced sleep is very important for weight loss: if you don’t sleep enough; you might gain weight.
 And if you sleep too much; you might gain weight.
 That’s because sleeping too much or too little can cause hormonal changes that increase appetite, so you start accumulating more calories.
 Ideally, you should sleep 7 to 8 hours per day to stay fit and energetic.
 Studies show that sleep-deprived people have a low level of leptin, the satiety hormone that makes you feel full, and a high level of ghrelin, the hormone that stimulates hunger.

 Muscles burn more calories to sustain themselves.
 To increase your metabolism and the calories you spend per day, increase your muscle mass.
 Eat enough protein and add 2 or 3 strength training sessions every week to build a strong muscle mass and pump up your metabolism.

 When we sit for hours at a time, our body burns less calories.
 And unfortunately, one hour at the gym doesn’t compensate for those long hours or inactivity!
 What we suggest is for you to get a fitness tracker as a reminder to hit your steps, and you will create time and new habits to hit those steps daily by not taking the elevator, quick walk between long meetings, team meetings standing up.

 Not Enough Fat?

-Avoiding fat totally might not be the smartest thing to do, and it might derail your diet plans.
+Avoiding fat completely might not be the smartest thing to do, and it might derail your diet plans.
 When people remove fat from their diet, they usually replace it with sugar (carbs) and salt.
 And it takes more time for the brain to process and signal satiety from sugar and salt than from fat, leading to more eating and more binging.
-In addition to that, good fat is good for the overall function of the body, and it helps you feel full longer… try adding avocados, eggs and nuts to your diet… with moderation of course!
+In addition to that, good fat is good for the overall function of the body, and it helps you feel full longer… try adding avocados, eggs, and nuts to your diet… with moderation of course!